-According to the italian national anti-mafia prosecutor it has been estimated that the whole production in Albania has grown almost three times in these recent years and that a relevant part of the profits is destined to finance the islamic radicalism.
+According to the Italian national anti-mafia prosecutor it has been estimated that the whole production in Albania has grown almost three times in these recent years and that a relevant part of the profits is destined to finance the Islamic radicalism.

 Dealing about ties between drug lords and politicians the most famous affair involved the former interior minister of the first Rama government (2013-2017), Saimir Tahiri, actually under investigation for drug trafficking and corruption.
-The minister that Rama considered his most popular one is in fact involved since the end of 2017 in an investigation lead by the Guardia di Finanza of Catania (Sicily), in an operation called "Rosa dei Venti" with which was dismantled a criminal network suspected to have illegally imported in Italy weapons and tons of cannabis from Albania for 20 millions euros.
+The minister that Rama considered his most popular one is in fact involved since the end of 2017 in an investigation led by the Guardia di Finanza of Catania (Sicily), in an operation called "Rosa dei Venti" with which was dismantled a criminal network suspected to have illegally imported in Italy weapons and tons of cannabis from Albania for 20 millions euros.

 Among people arrested figured also Moisi Habilaj, considered the head of the group and already known to the Albanian press.
-In his home country Moisi Habilaj and his brothers have already faced allegations of drug trafficking to Greece and to Italy.
+In his home country, Moisi Habilaj and his brothers have already faced allegations of drug trafficking to Greece and to Italy.
 This investigation started out with accusations from an Albanian policeman, Dritan Zagani, who first denounced collusions between politicians and traffickers and who in 2015 obtained political asylum in Switzerland.
-Moisi Habilaj is a Tahiri's cousin and in a phone conversation between them wiretapped by italian GdF he talked about the debts Tahiri still has to pay to those who helped him.
+Moisi Habilaj is a Tahiri's cousin and in a phone conversation between them wiretapped by Italian GdF he talked about the debts Tahiri still has to pay to those who helped him.